 Fancy Tools you can get as your Maid Service Grows

 Wave Apps.
-Plans starting at Free for a basic accounting package, charges for payroll and credit card processing.
+Plans start at Free for a basic accounting package, charges for payroll, and credit card processing.

 ZOHO.
-Plans starting at $9.00/month for basic accounting package
+Plans starting at $9.00/month for the basic accounting package

-Steps to getting started with Bookkeeping for your Cleaning Business
+Steps to get started with Bookkeeping for your Cleaning Business

 Record your revenue